Frequently Asked Questions Concerning the Annual Health and Medical Record

 A. The height/weight chart will apply in the following known adventure activities:

 - When your travels take you more than 30 minutes off an accessible roadway, fire lane, camp road, etc., or where you float, walk, hike, bike, or otherwise go into the backcountry.
 Depending on the terrain and local conditions, this might be a few hundred yards or a few miles into the backcountry.
 Most BSA high-adventure camps include a backcountry component (ask them about their requirements before you go).
-Philmont Scout Ranch has this standard in place as an example.
+For example, Philmont Scout Ranch has this standard in place.

 - When your lodge, unit, district, or council requires it as part of a program.